 Regardless of whether you side with the Stormcloaks or the Imperials, whether you join the Dark Brotherhood and assassinate Emperor Titus Mede II or not, the game does not tell us what ultimately happens to Skyrim, the Empire, or the Dominion.

-Perhaps we will find out, someday, in Elder Scrolls VI.
+Perhaps we will find out, someday, if they ever make The Elder Scrolls VI.

 ~ J.L.
 Hilton